 Drawing the image extends the visualization and association memory technique a step further, from your mind onto paper.

-Medical student Gabrielle Schaefer described on FutureDocs Blog how she used cartooning to memorize symptoms of Hurler's disease.
+Medical student Gabrielle Schaefer described on her FutureDocs Blog (update: her blog is no longer active) how she used cartooning to memorize symptoms of Hurler's disease.
 Her image is a gargoyle with clouds for eyes, hurling a ball.

 Hurler's disease causes gargoylism and clouded corneas.
 Gabrielle's sketch connects symptoms with the name of the disease, in a visual way.